jonny5532/wsgo/README.md

  --request-timeout <timeout in seconds>       (default 60)
 ```

 There is a single configurable request timeout.
-If a worker is processing a request for longer than this, then a Python exception will be raised in the thread to interrupt it.
+If a worker is processing a request for longer than this, then a `wsgo.RequestTimeoutException` will be raised asynchronously in the thread to interrupt it.

-Occasionally a thread may get 'stuck', if it is blocking in such a way that the exception fails to interrupt it (for example, blocking IO requests being made within extensions without a timeout).
-If all of the workers get into this 'stuck' state, the process will exit and be restarted.
+Interrupting a running worker can cause problems in some code,[^2] resulting in the worker getting 'stuck'.
+If all of the workers get into a 'stuck' state simultaneously, the process will exit and be restarted.
+Note that if four or more requests from the same IP are 'stuck', the server may still be responsive to others, but that IP won't be able to make any further requests due to the priority-based IP limiting.

 The actual http server has longer hardcoded timeouts (2 seconds to read the request header, 600 seconds to read the PUT/PATCH/POST body, 3600 seconds to write the response body, and 60 seconds max idle for a keep-alive).
 This is due to a Go limitation, where these can't be altered per-request, and so need to be large enough to accommodate the slowest uploads and downloads.
 However Go's coroutine mechanism means that a large number of lingering requests is not an issue, as long as the Python threads themselves are not overloaded.